Henry Priestman: Biography

+Herman co-wrote lyrics for the songs "Ideal World", "Hooverville" and "Sad Songs" for Priestman's band The Christians on their first album, The Christians (1987), alongside Priestman.
+Priestman wrote a football themed song for Herman's film See You At Wembley, Frankie Walsh (1986), and Herman wrote the lyrics for it, however the lyrics did not fit the song, so they were initially scrapped.
+However they tweaked the lyrics, which were eventually used for "Ideal World" instead.

+On the 1 January 2008, midway through Hull City's Premier League promotion season, Amber & Black, released the song "The City's on Fire" on Myspace.
+It was their first Hull City song since 1983.
+It was later re-released just before 2014 FA Cup final between Hull City and Arsenal F.C.

 Priestman was the producer of Mark Owen's 2003 Top 5 album, In Your Own Time.
 On 22 September 2008, Priestman released his debut solo album, The Chronicles of Modern Life, on Stiff Records.
 Artwork was made by Tobbe Stuhre.
 The album was a success, and Island Records bought the entire project for a major re-release.
 When Island Records picked up the album from Stiff, Priestman became the oldest artist to be signed to a major label for a debut solo album.
 He also wrote music for a digital age, including a James Bond Xbox game, BBC TV's Wildlife on One and Natural World.
 He has also written the music for numerous commercials.

 He supported Fisherman's Friends in 2011, and played a slot at the Beverley Folk Festival in 2013.
 He continues to enjoy live work, and released his second album, The Last Mad Surge of Youth on 17 February 2014.

 Priestman also composed the title song for the West End musical Dreamboats and Petticoats, and he wrote three songs for Graham Gouldman's 2012 album, Love and Work.

 In 2015, he released his first solo live DVD entitled Settle Down, recorded live at Victoria Hall in Settle, Yorkshire.